SamCoVT/TaliForth2/docs/manual.md

 This ensures that the various parts of the header are defined consistently.
 However, it’s helpful to understand a little more detail about the header structure as you start tinkering with TaliForth internals.

-The first byte of the header (offset 0) contains eight status flags as defined in the file `definitions.asm`:
+The first byte of the header, at offset 0, is the **status byte** containing eight flags defined in the file `definitions.asm`:

 <figure>
 <img src="pics/status_flags.png" alt="status flags" />
 </figure>

-Five of the flags define metadata for the word, and three of the flags control the format of the header itself.
+Five of the flags define metadata for the word, while three control the format of the header itself.
 The metadata flags are:

 |  |  |